top of page

 Massage Table

-Essential steps to self care after a Remedial Massage session
+Essential steps to self-care after a Remedial Massage session

 It's important to care for your body to maximise the benefits of remedial massage.
 Drink plenty of water to help flush out toxins released during the massage and to keep your muscles hydrated.
 Rest is also essential; give your body time to recover and integrate the work done during the session—avoiding strenuous activities for at least 24 hours to allow your muscles to heal and adjust.
 Gentle stretching can help maintain the flexibility gained and prevent stiffness.